Isolation Room / Gallery Kit: An Evolving Project

-The Isolation Room/Gallery Kit is an evolving project which consists of a ‘gallery kit’ or 7’ x 7’x 9’ box which can be readily constructed in any interior space.
-Isolation Room/Gallery Kit then forms a modular viewing space or gallery, complete with lighting rig, in which an individual art work can be shown.
+The Isolation Room/Gallery Kit was an evolving project which consists of a ‘gallery kit’ or 7’ x 7’x 9’ box which could be readily constructed in any interior space.
+Isolation Room/Gallery Kit then formed a modular viewing space or gallery, complete with lighting rig, in which an individual art work can be shown.

 Originally conceived by Daniel McGrath and Dana Turkovic in St. Louis, America, in July 2010, Isolation Room/Gallery Kit allowed the artists to place a work of art into a state of quarantine, removed from any pre-existing themes or contextualization.
 Forcing both the viewer and the artwork into a confined space, the project encourages spectators to engage with the work on a purely aesthetic level and re-establishes the relationship between artists, curator and audience.

 Over three and half years, Isolation Room/Gallery Kit has been built and experienced in a variety of local, national and international venues such as: The Fabrikken, Copenhagen, Denmark; The Lemp Brewery, St. Louis; Hunter College Galleries, New York; The Luminary, St. Louis; and has exhibited works by Ed Ruscha, Marcel Dzama and Alison Jackson.